 So, using that space to exercise was never very convenient, and creating a new area with a TV and DVD/video player in the basement was not always an option.

 Everything changed, though, with the explosion of the internet.
 Later, wi-fi and the ability to cast videos to any device from any device was another leap forward.
 Companies quickly realized that this is a goldmine and began exploiting it.
 Online workout videos exploded over the past five years.

 I got my first BeachbodyOnDemand membership about three years ago, and I never looked back.
 It’s only $99/year and gives you full access to all of their workout programs, streaming through most devices at any time of the day.

-All of a sudden, there were no more excuses.
+Since then, working out on Beachbody videos has become an integral part of my morning routine.
+Why?
+Because all of a sudden, there were no more excuses.
 I mean, really.
 None.

 Workout Videos Are Fun